-We’ve invited three school districts to share the levers they are pulling to reverse segregation in their districts, what's working, and what still needs to be done.
+We’ve invited two school districts to share the levers they are pulling to reverse segregation in their districts, what's working, and what still needs to be done.

-The Future of Affirmative Action in the US -
+Debate: The Future of Affirmative Action in the US

 Affirmative action has been a pillar of the American education system since the 1970s but it has faced an increasing number of challenges and criticism in recent years, from Supreme Court case involving Harvard to a Department of Justice investigation into Yale to New York City high school admissions policies.

 We reexamine the history of affirmative action, analyze the impact it has had on the American education system, and discuss how the current approach stacks up against potential alternatives.

 How can we redesign school to work for all students?